iplanass/AntVenture/README.md

 ## Notes:

-This software was tested on Windows 10, Linux OS (Manjaro Xfce 4) and Mac OS XXX.
-I did not see any issues on Windows and Linux, but some issues may appear with the plot display (e.g., zoomed in) in MacOS.
-These issues do not affect the computations or the results, they only affect the visualisation or display of the plot.
-I hope to solve the issue in the future.
+This app is available on Linux and Windows (app for MacOS comming soon).
+This software was tested on Windows 10 and Linux OS (Manjaro xfce 4).

 ## References: